 Jennifer A. Flint

-Jennifer Flint is a member of Bricker & Eckler's Education Law group and participates in the firm's appellate practice group.
+Jennifer Flint practices education and appellate law.
 In 2009, she became certified as an Appellate Law Specialist by the Ohio State Bar Association.

 Jennifer’s practice includes representing boards of education, other political subdivisions and private entities in eminent domain proceedings, and she advises local governments on other land-use issues, including school territory transfers, municipal annexation and zoning appeals.
 She also has experience working with various clients in R.C.
 2505/2506 and 119 administrative appeals, original actions (mandamus) and election law matters.
 Jennifer represents companies in hearings before the Ohio Power Siting Board.